 You may use no more than 16 semester units of courses numbered 97, 98, 99, 198, and 199 to meet requirements for the bachelor's degree.
-Exceptions to this rule may be granted by the dean of your college or school.
 You may aggregate no more than 4 units of credit for courses numbered 97, 98, 99, 198, and 199 for a single semester.
 Each section of a 98 course must receive approval by the chair of the department, based upon a written proposal submitted by the instructor who is to supervise the course that describes the matter to be studied, the methods of instruction, the number of units to be credited, and methods of evaluation of student performance.
 A copy of the approved proposal must be submitted for information to the Committee on Courses of Instruction.
 Only a grade of passed/not passed is to be assigned.
-The dean of your college or school may authorize exceptions to these limitations.
+In certain cases, the dean of your college or school may authorize exceptions to these limitations.